huggingface/diffusers/docs/source/en/using-diffusers/cogvideox.md

 ```

 ## Text-to-Video
-For text-to-Video, pass a text prompt.
-By default, CogVideoX generates a 720 x 480 Video for the best results
+For text-to-video, pass a text prompt.
+By default, CogVideoX generates a 720x480 video for the best results.

 ```
 import torch